Noise Filtering Using 1€ Filter

 Jaan Tollander de Balsch

-Jaan Tollander de Balsch is a computer scientist with a background in applied mathematics.
+Jaan Tollander de Balsch is a computational scientist with a background in computer science and applied mathematics.